Nifty December 2021 futures trade at premium

-Reliance Industries (RIL), TVS Motor Company and Axis Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Infosys, Wipro and Reliance Industries (RIL) were the top traded individual stock futures contracts in F&O segment of NSE.

 The December 2021 F&O contracts expires on 30 December 2021.